 Finally, the Boss was located in the center of the shield and helped to reinforce it to deal with attacking blows.
 This Boss part was made of wood or thick metal and was usually mounted on round shields.

 The heater and kite shields were the most common shields used by knights.
 This was for the simple reason that they were suited for those warriors on horseback, complemented their body armor adequately as well as being much smaller in size.

 At some point during the Middle Ages, knights went on to omit shields and focused on solely using their weapons during battle.

 What is the best Medieval Shield in Battle?

 Among the types of medieval shields at their disposal, both the kite and heater shields were the most effective types of shields used in battle.
 Known not only to protect the knights from attack but they could be used for deadly counters as well.
 Not only were they strong but light and which meant that they could be used for faster movements on the battlefield but were less strenuous to wield too.

 Without a doubt, the shield not only served as a defensive measure against attack but could also be used to counter too.
 It was, for all practical purposes, a warrior’s best defense and without which, could render them vulnerable.
-Of course, their use was rendered obsolete with the increase in use of gunpowder weapons in late medieval periods.
+Of course, their use was rendered obsolete with the increase in the use of gunpowder weapons in the late medieval periods.

 The Kite shield provided body cover and protection for the legs for cavalry *mounted soldiers since chain-mail was the only type of armor used in the Early Medieval Period.